jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Is one article.
     - [x] But not a big one.
     - [x] Makes me wonder if some topics are handy as a separate chapter or better grouped into another main topic.
-    - [x] Eventually might move to the Objects chapter, but will keep it in its own folder for now.
+    - [x] Eventually might move to the Objects chapter, but might keep it in its own folder for now.
 - [x] "This"
     - [x] I think I already had a place in mind for that, to move this article to a different main topic.
 I think tso Commands, but I think I put that down in the planning doc Encircle Language Spec Product List.
     - [x] Encircle Language Spec Product List says that it should belong in the Commands chapter.